June 6, 2023

 • July 2024: ESPR comes into effect, emphasizing eco-design for textiles

 • 2025: Reports published in line with the Corporate Sustainability Reporting Directive (CSRD), enhancing transparency in textile production.
-Member states must implement systems for textile waste management (EPR) January 1, 2025 – in line with the Waste Framework Directive
+Member states must implement systems for textile waste management (EPR) January 1, 2025 – in line with the Waste Framework Directive.

 • 2030: Realizing the vision to end fast fashion with durable, recycled products that respect social rights and the environment.